dev88jerry/dev88jerry/README.md

 ### Hi there 👋

-- 💜 Currently studying at BU 🇨🇦
+- 💜 Currently studying at Bishop's University 🇨🇦
 - 📖 Previous repos are for assignments from Cegep, CS211, CS216, CS304
 - 🌱 Looking for personal growth
 - 🙏 I hope the code helps you out for your own assignments